Applying for a residence permit for au pair workers (non-EU/EEA)

 - The host family speaks German as their mother tongue.

-In principle, at least one adult family member must have German citizenship.
+In principle, at least one adult family member must be a German citizen.

-The family can also come from a German-speaking country or a part of the country where German is the mother tongue.
+The family may also come from a German-speaking country or a part of the country where German is the native language.

 If German is spoken as a family language in the family, the employment can be approved if the au pair employee does not come from a home country of the host parents.

-Families include married couples with or without a child as well as unmarried couples or single parents with a child in the same household.
+A family includes married couples with or without children as well as unmarried couples or single parents with a child in the same household.

 - The host family speaks German as their mother tongue.